 Step #6 Review!
 Review!
 Review!
 Take the time to go through your file/album and make sure that you didn’t miss any gems.
 I speak from experience when I’ve given the gift only to realize that I forgot the best picture!
 My advice is to double-check, triple-check.

 Step #7 Give that present!
 And sit back in gift giving heaven.
 You created a unique, thoughtful gift.
-You were creative and generous with your time.
-You strengthen your connection with someone you care about.
+Plus you were creative and generous with your time.
+And you strengthened your connection with someone you care about.
 And you didn’t break the bank.
 All in all, I call photo books the perfect present.